matvign/batchrenamer/docs/documentation.md

 * bug fixes/code cleanup

 ## v0.6.0
-* new: interactive option for ordering of files
+* new: interactive option for ordering files
 * new: interactive option for choosing files
 * bug fixes/code cleanup

 # Planned updates
+## v0.6.1
+* new: interactive option to select/unselect all files
+* new: literal argument to interpret filenames literally
+* bug fixes

 # Documentation changelog
+1/4/2019
+* updated docs

 15/2/2019
 * updated to v0.6.0